 In rare cases, some students are placed in two small chamber groups.
 The system will not allow online registration for two small groups, so a "Duplicate" override will be entered as consent in order to allow students to register for two different sections of the same course.

-Contact: Kirsten Docter
+Faculty Coordinator: Kirsten Docter

 An annual audition held the first week of classes during the fall semester is required for all non-jazz majors, both conservatory and arts and science students, interested in playing in Oberlin Jazz Small Ensembles.